Life Insurance Policy Ownership

 Can you transfer a life insurance policy to another person?

 Yes, you can transfer a life insurance policy to another person.
-However, you will need to contact the insurance company to make sure that the transfer is allowed under the terms of the policy.
+However, you will need to contact the insurance company to ensure that the transfer is allowed under the policy terms.
 You may also be required to pay a transfer fee.